 Get Content Recommendations

 Coveo ML provides a way to analyze the visits on your website to recommend content relevant to the user’s current visit history.
-The required data is collected each time a user visits a page containing the Page View Analytics component.
+The required data is collected each time a user visits a page containing the Coveo Page View Analytics rendering.
 This data is tracked anonymously and doesn’t use any personal information, apart from the current visit page history.

 What to expect from Content Recommendations